 In February 2023, our Board of Directors authorized a share repurchase program pursuant to which we may repurchase up to \$1.0 billion in aggregate value of our Class A common stock.
 Repurchases under the program will be made through open market, private transactions or other means in compliance with applicable federal securities laws, and could include repurchases pursuant to Rule 10b5-1 trading plans.
-We have a discretion in determining the conditions under which shares may be repurchased from time to time.
-The program is set to expire on December 31, 2024.
+We have discretion in determining the conditions under which shares may be repurchased from time to time.
+The program expires on December 31, 2024.

-In the first quarter of 2023, we purchased \$125.0 million in aggregate value, or 1.9 million shares, of our Class A common stock on the open market under this program.
-Subsequent to March 31, 2023, we have repurchased additional shares of our Class A common stock for an aggregate purchase price of \$125.0 million.
-Approximately \$750.0 million of the originally authorized amount remains available for future repurchases.
+In the three and six months ended June 30, 2023, we purchased \$370.0 million in aggregate value, or 6.4 million shares, and \$495.0 million in aggregate value, or 8.3 million shares, respectively, of our Class A common stock on the open market under this program.
+Approximately \$505.0 million of the originally authorized amount remains available for future repurchases.